aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to GIF" h2="Transform EML to GIF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert an EML file format to HTML.

+<h2>How Aspose.Total helps for eml to gif conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to GIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily and quickly add email conversion features to your applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to GIF.
+Both APIs come under Aspose.Total for C++ package.
+This package provides a wide range of features that can help you to easily and quickly add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}